What are some common ways of getting injured on the job as a Police Officer?

 Which laws will govern your disability claim, and why does it matter?

 As a Police Officer you are employed by a government entity and you are probably insured for long term disability insurance under a group plan.
 Typically, the effect of being insured under a group plan is that your claim will be governed by an anti-consumer and complicated federal law, known as ERISA.
 However, ERISA does not apply to government employees.
 As such, a denial of your claim will be governed by Florida law.
 Normally, this will be under a breach of contract theory, or the like, and you can generally file a lawsuit to enforce your rights under the contract at any time.

-If your long term disability benefits have been denied, then it is very important that you contact an experienced lawyer as early as possible.
+If your long term disability benefits have been denied, then it is very important that you contact an experienced disability insurance claims lawyer as early as possible.
 Often times, it can mean the difference between receiving benefits, and not receiving anything at all.

 FL.
 Stat. §112.18

 29 U.S. Code Chapter 18 - EMPLOYEE RETIREMENT INCOME SECURITY PROGRAM